-The Great Dorset Steam Fair is always privileged to welcome a wide range of veteran, vintage and classic cars, particularly exhibiting examples from the dawn of motoring up to the 1960’s/early 1970’s.
+The Great Dorset Steam Fair is always privileged to welcome a wide range of veteran and vintage cars, particularly exhibiting examples from the dawn of motoring at the beginning of the 1900’s, up to the 1960’s.
 These are brought to Dorset from all over the UK and abroad by their enthusiastic owners.
 Over 100 cars will be on display this year.

 There is a daily parade of cars in the main ring that is really popular with visitors.
-Coupled with the caravans on the site they’re sure to bring back happy memories of days gone by.
+They’re sure to bring back happy memories of days gone by.
 Many makes of car are displayed – here you will see history in motion- a moving picture of the development of car vehicle manufacture in the UK.
 Walk among them, which you are welcomed to do, as they stand on display between parades, you could easily come face to face with reminders of times past, those memories special to you.